ryantpayton/MapleStory-Server/README.md

 ### Preparing the Database
  1. Open **MySQL Query Browser**
- 2. Connect to your MySQL server with the parameters used while setting up MariaDB.
+ 2. Connect to your MySQL server with the parameters used while setting up MariaDB
  3. Click **File**
  4. Click **Open Script ...**
  5. Navigate to **{source}\sql**